Prezi: Uses

 The platform has been used in the conference setting by the Clinton Foundation, Lufthansa, IBM, and The Independent, and is a staple at both SXSW and TED.

 Prezi Business is designed specifically for sales and marketing professionals.
 The platform combines conversational presenting capabilities with business-focused features such as collaboration, Slack integration, and analytics.

-Prezi worked closely with the ConnectED initiative since its inauguration by President Barack Obama in 2013, providing free Prezi licenses to hundreds of thousands of Title I high school teachers across the nation.
+Prezi worked closely with the ConnectED initiative since its inauguration by President Barack Obama in 2013, providing free Prezi licenses to hundreds of thousands of Title I high school teachers across the USA.
+It has also been used for creative purposes, such as Alexandra Saemmer's digital poem Böhmische Dörfer.

+In 2022, Prezi was recognized as a recipient of the 2022 Zoom Partner Awards from Zoom Video Communications, Inc., commending the company's impactful achievements in enabling 'on-screen' content for more engaging video meetings.
+The award was presented to Prezi for the Integrated Software Vendor (ISV) Integration Partner of the Year at Zoomtopia Partner Connect.

+Prezi is widely used by businesses, educators, and professionals across various industries.
+The company has been recognized for its innovative approach to visual storytelling, with adoption by organizations such as 80% of Fortune 500 companies and all eight Ivy League universities.
+Additionally, Prezi has been instrumental in its growing presence in educational institutions, being actively used in over half of U.S. school districts.